dataloop-ai/dtlpy-documentation/tutorials/model_management/create_new_model/chapter.md

         preds = self.model(batch)
         return preds
 ```
-Please see an example(https://github.com/dataloop-ai/yolov5/blob/master/dataloop/model_adapter.py) in Github of a working model adapter and see how to construct Annotation Collections.
+Please see an example [here](https://github.com/dataloop-ai/yolov5/blob/master/dataloop/model_adapter.py) (for YOLOv5) in Github of a working model adapter and see how to construct Annotation Collections.

 #### Push the package